mlehotay/ier/IER-book/IER-book.md

 IER enforces the following structural constraints throughout this book:

 1. **Normative closure**
-   Only the Specification defines experience, subjecthood, and ethical consequence.
+   Only the Specification defines experience, subjecthood, and moral consequence.

 2. **Identity, not emergence**
    Experience is identical to a physical regime; it is not caused by, realized by, or emergent from something else.